dpopic/java-practice/README.md

 ### Import the project in Eclipse

-After we downloaded and extracted the project, let's run it
+After we downloaded and extracted the project, let's import it to Eclipse.

 ```
 1. Open Eclipse